 Each role at DZ BANK that is not covered by a CN pay agreement is rated according to knowledge/ability, problem-solving, responsibility, and strategic importance and then assigned to one of five responsibility levels.
 The percentage share represented by the target bonus and the lower and upper limits for the employee's remuneration depend on the responsibility level to which his or her role is assigned.
-The upper limits for the bonus factors.
+The upper limits for variable remuneration are derived from the contractually agreed target bonuses and the upper limits for the bonus factors.
 Reflecting the market situation, DZ BANK may define special markets (e.g. the capital markets) for specific divisions, departments, groups, or roles.
 In these special markets, the target bonus may be agreed as a larger percentage share relative to the fixed salary.
 Under no circumstances may variable remuneration exceed fixed remuneration.
 The salary bands for each responsibility level are reviewed regularly and adjusted if necessary.
 The adjustments are based on the bank's market position and financial performance as well as on the wider economic situation.